Bonus payment to health and social care workers

 Generally, people have been phoned about things like Council Tax, inland revenue, hospital bills, or utility bills.
 These scams follow a certain formula where the victim receives a call aimed at causing them to panic and are pressured to make a payment by buying iTunes Vouchers from the nearest retailer and then paying by sharing the 16 digit code on the back of the card with the caller over the phone.
 All such calls are scams and actually a really nasty way of getting money from people (often those most vulnerable).

 We would strongly warn everyone to never pay a bill by buying iTunes vouchers.

-Through our colleagues in Trading Standards we can help more vulnerable people get protected from scam phone calls by free fitting of high tech call blocking devices which stop people being bothered by phone scammers.
+Through our colleagues in Trading Standards, we can help more vulnerable people get protected from scam phone calls by the free fitting of high tech call blocking devices which stop people from being bothered by phone scammers.

 So if you, or someone you know, has been phoned by iTunes scammers please contact the Angus Financial Abuse Support Team using our online form.